Jak57/documentation/libvpx.md

     * Target bitrate (kbps) for each temporal layer.
 ---
 41. unsigned int ts_rate_decimator[VPX_TS_MAX_LAYERS]
+    * Frame rate decimation factor for each temporal layer.
+    * Determines how frequently frames are encoded in each layer relative to the base frame rate.
+    * A decimator value of 1 means the layer uses the full frame rate.
+    * A decimator value of 2 means the layer uses half the frame rate.

 42. unsigned int ts_periodicity
+    * Length of the sequence defining frame temporal layer membership.
+    * Specifies the length of the sequence that defines the membership of frames to temporal layers.
+For example, if the ts_periodicity = 8, then the frames are assigned to coding layers with a repeated sequence of length 8.
+    * Defines the periodicity of the temporal layer pattern, which is the repeating pattern of frame layers over time.

 43. unsigned int ts_layer_id[VPX_TS_MAX_PERIODICITY]
+    * Template defining the membership of frames to temporal layers.
+    * For a 2-layer encoding that assigns the even-numbered frames to one temporal layer (0) and the odd-numbered frames to a second temporal layer (1) with ts_periodicity=8, then ts_layer_id = (0, 1, 0, 1, 0, 1, 0, 1).

 44. unsigned int layer_target_bitrate[VPX_MAX_LAYERS]
+    * Target bitrate (kbps) for each spatial/temporal layer.

 45. **int temporal_layering_mode**
     * Organizes frames into layers based on temporal dependencies, improving scalability, bitrate allocation, and compression efficiency.
     * Currently used: cfg->temporal_layering_mode = VP9E_TEMPORAL_LAYERING_MODE_0212 (3)